-Healthy Scotch Pancakes
+Healthy Scotch Pancakes (Drop Scones) Recipe

-Scotch pancakes, or dropped scones as they are often known, are similar to American pancakes, in that they are thick and spongy.
-However while in America pancakes tend to be a breakfast dish, in Scotland dropped scones are traditionally spread with butter and jam and eaten at teatime.
+Scotch pancakes, or dropped scones as they are often known, are similar to American pancakes in that they are thick and spongy.
+However, while in America pancakes tend to be a breakfast dish, in Scotland dropped scones are traditionally spread with butter and jam and eaten at teatime.

 In Scotland, particularly in workers’ families, dinner was traditionally eaten in the middle of the day, while teatime happened around five or six in the evening.
 It consisted of a light main course, such as eggs, macaroni cheese or a salad.
 After this came items such as scones (biscuits to Americans) and pancakes.

 This English custom began in the mid 19th century.
 During an era when people were more active than most of us are today, the meal filled the gap between the midday meal and evening meal.
 Afternoon tea used to be a formal affair for the upper classes, but then it waned in popularity for many years.
-Lately the custom has had a revival, with smart hotels serving dainty sandwiches and cakes on three-tier cake-stands, and ladies of the Church Women’s Guild serving home-bakes in church halls.
+Lately, the custom has had a revival, with smart hotels serving dainty sandwiches and cakes on three-tier cake-stands, and ladies of the Church Women’s Guild serving home-bakes in church halls.

 I hadn’t made pancakes since I was a teenager, so it was in a church hall that my children ate their first Scotch pancakes.
 They fell in love.
 Chocolate cake, fairy cakes and iced buns went unnoticed as the pancakes disappeared.
 The elderly serving ladies were delighted to see two tiny children with such good appetites!